latchbio/latch/docs/source/getting_started/quick_start.md

 See the side-by-side comparison below on how each section of the docstring translates to a workflow interface on [Latch Console](console.latch.bio/workflows).

 ![Description UI](../assets/description-md.png)
-Your workflow description will show up in the <b>Description</b> tab on Latch Console.
+Your workflow description will show up in the **Description** tab on Latch Console.

 ![Inputs UI](../assets/inputs-md.png)
-The interface for workflow inputs will be displayed on the <b>Parameters</b> tab on Console.
+The interface for workflow inputs will be displayed on the **Parameters** tab on Console.

 Read more about how to customize the user interface for your inputs [here](../basics/customizing_interface.md).